 Seniors may not know what to do especially if they are unaware of the risk of identity theft and fraud.
 It is important for caregivers to be aware of the risks and educate the person(s) in your care.

-As a caregiver, you need to learn about the different ways the person you’re taking care of can be scammed.
-Senior fraud may be a depressing topic, and another thing you don’t need on your to-do list as, but acquiring this awareness can also benefit you as well.
-Not only will you be learning how to better protect the welfare of the person in your care, you’re also going to learn fraud prevention tips that you can apply to your own life.
+Fraud may seem like just one more thing for you to worry about as a caregiver, but acquiring this awareness can also benefit you as well.
+Not only will you be learning how to better protect the welfare of the person in your care, you’re also going to learn fraud prevention tips that you can apply to your own personal and financial security.

 Debit and credit card fraud

 Debit and credit card scams occur when a con artist uses or copies the card(s) (either the physical card or just the card number) to make unauthorized purchases or withdraw money from the account(s).

 You can help prevent this type of theft from taking place by making sure that credit and debit cards are kept confidential and out of sight especially when they are used to make a purchase or withdraw money from an automated bank machine (ABM).

 Teach seniors in your care to cover up the ABM keypad or point-of-sale terminal when they use their debit or credit card and to select a Personal Identity Number (PIN) that is not too obvious.